sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 1. Leg speed is an inav extension (for multi-rotors only).
 It is the speed on the leg terminated by the WP (so the speed for WP2 is used for the leg WP1 -> WP2) (cm/s).
 2. Not used by inav
 3. Once SET_HEAD is invoked, it remains active until cleared by a P1 value of -1.
 4. If a mission contains multiple RTH stanzas, then for MultiWii, the mission terminates at the first RTH.
-For inav, the mission will continue if LAND is not set, and valid waypoints follow.
+For inav, the mission will continue if RTH-LAND is not set, and valid waypoints follow.
 5. If the final entry in a mission is a WAYPOINT, the inav treats it as POSHOLD_UNLIM.
 6. inav 2.5 and later.